 - In Equestria: A History Revealed, the Lemony Narrator seems to be deadset on proving the Celestia-centered conspiracy surrounding Equestria's history, even when history, multiple sources, and reality clearly state otherwise.

 - In For His Own Sake, Mutsumi refuses to accept that Keitaro broke up with Naru because their relationship was too toxic, and is dead set on getting them back together.
 She even believes that Keitaro will thank her for this, despite him repeatedly telling her to back off, stop meddling in his life, and leave him alone.
+Even Naru agrees that they shouldn't get back together, though naturally she blames Keitaro for everything.

 - This is part of why the titular Villain Protagonist of The Rise of Darth Vulcan is on his deadly course, along with his Moral Myopia.